ABOUT HAMDAN STREET

 - Stretches from Al Hosn to Al Zahiyah, parallel to Abu Dhabi Corniche

-- Home to Abu Dhabi’s oldest ‘mall’ Hamdan Centre
+- Home to Abu Dhabi’s oldest ‘mall’ Hamdan Centre or as it is commonly referred: Hamdan Shopping Centre

 - Known for apartment complexes, no villas in the area